To keep DiamondLobby free to read, this post may contain affiliate links. Learn more

 - Insufficient space for mounting arms on the hinged cover

 The RRP for the base version of the Secretlab Magnus is $499 / £399 at the time of writing, but you can check the latest sale price on their official website.

 However, the final cost will depend on the addition of any of the extra accessories on offer.

 Would I recommend this gaming desk for serious gamers?
 Absolutely.
 It’s expensive, but if you can afford it, then you can’t really do much better than the Secretlab Magnus.

 The overall experience (especially if you get the add-ons) is excellent and well worth the fee.
-That sturdy also promises durability, which is really important to many.
+It’s sturdy and also promises durability, which is really important to many.

 Add all of that to the fact that you can keep upgrading the accessories to match newer alternatives and it’s safe to say that you will not need to worry about buying another gaming desk for a long, long time.